Updated July 3, 2023

 Introduction to Java Spring Interview Questions and Answers

 The following article provides an outline for Java Spring Interview Questions.
-Java Spring framework is a lightweight framework, most popular, and it is an open-source Java platform.
-It provides comprehensive architecture and infrastructure support in such a way that it should be very easy and rapidly to develop robust Java applications.

-The Java Spring framework can also be called a framework of frameworks since it is designed to support various other frameworks such as Hibernate, Struts, EJB, Tapestry, JSF, etc. This can be defined as an organizer where we can find a solution for various technical issues.
-The Java Spring framework is considered one of the most powerful and flexible frameworks designed to build robust Java applications.
+Java Spring framework is the most popular lightweight framework, and it is an open-source Java platform.
+It provides comprehensive architecture and infrastructure support, so developing robust Java applications should be straightforward and rapid.
+The Java Spring framework, also known as a framework of frameworks, supports various other frameworks such as Hibernate, Struts, EJB, Tapestry, JSF, etc. It is an organizer where developers can find solutions for various technical issues.
+Developers widely regard the Java Spring framework as one of the most powerful and flexible frameworks for constructing robust Java applications.

-The Java Spring framework includes several modules like IOC, DAO, AOP, ORM, Context, WEB MVC, etc. Spring Framework basically works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.
-One of the main advantages of using Java Spring is that – the inbuilt spring framework will handle most of the low-level features of building a web application which allows a developer to focus on business logic and other features.
-Even though the framework is a little old, it keeps getting updated and streamlined continuously.
+The Java Spring framework includes modules like IOC, DAO, AOP, ORM, Context, WEB MVC, etc. Spring Framework works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.
+One of the main advantages of using Java Spring is that the inbuilt Spring framework will handle most of the low-level features of building a web application, allowing a developer to focus on business logic and other features.
+Even though the framework is a little old, it keeps updating and continuously streamlining.

-If you are looking for a job related to Java Spring, you need to prepare for the 2022 Java Spring Interview Questions.
-It is true that every interview is different as per the different job profiles.
+If you are looking for a job related to Java Spring, you must prepare for the 2023 Java Spring Interview Questions.
+Every interview is indeed different as per the various job profiles.
 Here, we have prepared the important Java Spring Interview Questions and Answers, which will help you get success in your interview.

-In this article, we are going to look at some of the most important and top 2022 Java Spring Interview Questions that are frequently asked in an interview.
+In this article, we will explore some of the most important and top 2023 Java Spring interview questions frequently asked in interviews.

 All these questions are divided into two parts.